H.R. 5896: GRID Act

 Who benefits from H.R.
 5896?

-State public utility commissions would no longer need to navigate the EV charging standard itself or the related federal language on failure to comply, prior state actions, and pending proceedings in 16 U.S.C.
-2622(c), 2622(h), and 2634.
+State public utility commissions would no longer have to weigh the federal EV charging standard or navigate the related rules on compliance timing, prior state actions, and pending proceedings.

 Who is affected by H.R.
 5896?